Deploy Node in Docker

 # Environment Variables

-Environment Variable | Description |
+| Variable | Description |

-WAVES_LOG_LEVEL | Node logging level.
-Available values: OFF , ERROR , WARN , INFO , DEBUG and TRACE .
-Read more about logging. |
+| WAVES_LOG_LEVEL | Node logging level.
+Available values: OFF, ERROR, WARN, INFO, DEBUG and TRACE.
+Read more about logging |

-WAVES_HEAP_SIZE | Default Java Heap Size limit in -X Command-line Options notation (-Xms=[your value]).
-Read more about -X Command-line Options (opens new window). |
+| WAVES_HEAP_SIZE | Default Java Heap Size limit in -X Command-line Options notation (-Xms=[your value]).
+Read more about -X Command-line Options |

-WAVES_NETWORK | Waves Blockchain network.
-The available values are mainnet , testnet and stagenet. |
+| WAVES_NETWORK | Waves Blockchain network.
+The available values are mainnet, testnet, and stagenet. |

-JAVA_OPTS | Additional Waves Node JVM configuration parameters. |
+| JAVA_OPTS | Additional Waves Node JVM configuration parameters.
+Refer to application.conf file to get the full path of the configuration parameters and examples of values |

 # Managing Data